OxfordCityCouncil/opendata/README.md

 * Preview will not work for file sizes over a certain size (can't find this limit currently)
 * Off-putting to see large files with an error message and the option to View Raw
 * Downloading is not intuitive.
 If previewed then difficult for a new user to work out how to download
+* Awkward to create a directory structure when uploading datafiles

 ## Ideas
 * Devon use a separate repo for each category, which allows for a link to download all the data as a zip file using the 'clone or download' button